LibraryCarpentry/lc-open-refine/setup.md

 ### Getting Help

-If you encounter problems installing or running OpenRefine, a good source of support is [the OpenRefine mailing list and forum](https://groups.google.com/forum/?fromgroups#!forum/openrefine)
+If you encounter problems installing or running OpenRefine, a good source of support is [the OpenRefine mailing list and forum](https://groups.google.com/forum/?fromgroups#!forum/openrefine).

-If you are installing OpenRefine on Windows, you may want to check the thread on [Installing OpenRefine on Windows 7](https://groups.google.com/forum/?fromgroups#!searchin/openrefine/64-bit%7Csort:date/openrefine/vUzqJqJ-sAA/Tb2Om9wvaqgJ)
+If you are installing OpenRefine on Windows, you may want to check the forum for ['Windows' related threads](https://groups.google.com/forum/?fromgroups#!searchin/openrefine/windows%7Csort:date) or specific threads like [Installing OpenRefine on Windows 7](https://groups.google.com/forum/?fromgroups#!searchin/openrefine/64-bit%7Csort:date/openrefine/vUzqJqJ-sAA/Tb2Om9wvaqgJ).

 There are also general and specialist tutorials about using OpenRefine available on the web, including: